-28.14 Under exceptional circumstances the Race Director may ask for the pit entry to be closed during the race for safety reasons.
+28.14 Under exceptional circumstances the Race Director may ask for the pit entry to be closed during the sprint qualifying session or the race for safety reasons.
 At such times drivers may only enter the pit lane in order for essential and entirely evident repairs to be carried out to the car.
-A penalty under Article 38.3(d) will be imposed on any driver who, in the opinion of the stewards, entered the pit lane for any other reason whilst it was closed.
+A penalty under Article 38.
+47.3d) will be imposed on any driver who, in the opinion of the stewards, entered the pit lane for any other reason whilst it was closed.